-Students should be aware of the importance of continuous improvement, building defect-free products and doing quality work.
-Quality will be emphasized across all courses as an integral aspect of teaching.
+Students should be aware of the importance of continuous improvement, building zero-defect products and doing quality work.
+All courses will emphasize on quality as an integral part of teaching.
 Students will be taught how to test and certify their laboratory work and how to evaluate the worth of theoretical results.